WaveEngine/EvergineDocs/manual/extensions/imgui/setup.md

 ```
 ## Usage

-Make sure you have the necessary namespaces added to your code:
+Make sure you have the necessary namespaces added to your scene:
 ```csharp
 using Evergine.UI;
 ```